 Python List overview

 A Python list can store multiple items of different data types, and it stores all items in an ordered way.
-The data values store within a list are known as list items and sometimes they are also referred to as list elements.
-To initialize a list we can either use the list() function or square bracket which is generally used by Python developers.
-Example (Initialize List)
+The data values stored within a list are known as list items, and sometimes they are also referred to as list elements.
+To initialize a list, we can either use the list() function or square bracket, which Python developers generally use.

 Or